TheWizardsCode/DevLogger/README.md

 See [below](#using-devlogger) for usage guide

   * Capture in-game screenshots
-  * Capture in-game animated GIFs (HDRP and URP not supported)
+  * Capture in-game animated GIFs (HDRP and URP not currently supported)
   * Capture in-editor windows image (scene view, hierarchy window etc.)
   * Post timed notes, with or without images, to a markdown DevLog
+  * Create and manage tasks in your project
   * Manage hashtags
   * Create Dev Log entries from Git commits
   * Post updates, with or without images (with or without animated GIFs), to Twitter